 Now working on the updated line-up again.
 We’ll give the edge its own shading.
-Remember that the edge is visible on three of the frames so it should apply equally to those.
+Remember that the edge is visible on three of the frames so it should apply equally to those three.
 The colors I’m using for it are the main gold color for the top, lighter area, and the darker shade for the lower area.

 This gives us a loop.
-Frame 2 became Frame 5 and after that we go right back to the front view and that’s the full animation (unless you wanted your coin to have a different design on the opposite side, in which case you’d need double the frames and a bit extra work.)
+Frame 2 became Frame 5 and after that we go right back to the front view and that’s the full animation (unless you wanted your coin to have a different design on the opposite side, in which case you’d need double the frames and a bit of extra work.)

 We won’t do a different design on the opposite side of the coin but we still have details to cover.
 Flipping the frames made the shading on the face of the coins not match with the other frames, so carefully Select the face of the coin in Frame 5 minus the edge and outlines and Flip that horizontally.
 Repeat for Frame 6.